Winchester Cathedral: Management crisis and resignations, 2024–25

 During Summer 2024, the cathedral entered into a period of disruption when it became clear that the resignation on 2 May of the long-serving director of music, Dr Andrew Lumsden, was not a decision he had made willingly.
-Dr Lumsden’s departure was reported in the national press.
+Lumsden’s departure was reported in the national press.
 Amidst negative reports concerning the management by the cathedral’s Chapter of their music department, the crisis deepened when it was announced on 18 June that the senior non-executive member of Winchester Cathedral Chapter, Mark Byford (a former head of the BBC World Service and its former deputy director-general) had resigned.
 The Bishop of Winchester, Philip Mounstephen, stepped in and commissioned a review.

 The review was conducted by a partner at the law firm Winckworth Sherwood, Patti Russell, and a former Dean of Norwich, the Very Revd Jane Hedges, who interviewed 47 members of the cathedral community, and reviewed more than 140 submissions.
-Whilst the full report was not made public, the summary published in March 2025 stated that, on starting interviews in September 2024, the reviewers “immediately encountered stress and, in some cases, extreme pain at what had happened to the institution, to themselves and to other individuals caught up in the fall-out”.
-Mistakes had been made by the leadership team at the cathedral through “misunderstandings ... poor judgement ... inadequate advice ... organisational culture ... and some simply due to individual personalities”.
-There was “failure to appropriately manage people, including the management of poor performance, unacceptable behaviour and contractual changes”, along with a “culture of secrecy, due to a misunderstanding of appropriate confidentiality and the aversion of key individuals to conflict”.
-The reviewers recommended that the posts of Director of Music and Precentor (a position held by Canon Andrew Trenier since 2019) be restructured, and the music strategy be “revisited”.
+Whilst the full report was not made public, the summary published in March 2025 stated that, on starting interviews in September 2024, the reviewers "immediately encountered stress and, in some cases, extreme pain at what had happened to the institution, to themselves and to other individuals caught up in the fall-out".
+Mistakes had been made by the leadership team at the cathedral through "misunderstandings ... poor judgement ... inadequate advice ... organisational culture ... and some simply due to individual personalities".
+There was "failure to appropriately manage people, including the management of poor performance, unacceptable behaviour and contractual changes", along with a "culture of secrecy, due to a misunderstanding of appropriate confidentiality and the aversion of key individuals to conflict".
+The reviewers recommended that the posts of Director of Music and Precentor (a position held by Canon Andrew Trenier since 2019) be restructured, and the music strategy be "revisited".

-The Dean, Catherine Ogle, stepped down with immediate effect, apologising on behalf of the Chapter to “everyone who has been hurt by the events of the last few months”.
-The Chapter, she said, had to accept “collective responsibility” but, as its leader, she was stepping back.
-On 13 July 2025, it was announced by the Acting Dean that “after six years the Revd Canon Andrew Trenier has concluded his tenure as Canon Precentor and Sacrist of Winchester Cathedral as of July 11, 2025”.
+The Dean, Catherine Ogle, stepped down with immediate effect, apologising on behalf of the Chapter to "everyone who has been hurt by the events of the last few months".
+The Chapter, she said, had to accept "collective responsibility" but, as its leader, she was stepping back.
+On 13 July 2025, it was announced by the Acting Dean that "after six years the Revd Canon Andrew Trenier has concluded his tenure as Canon Precentor and Sacrist of Winchester Cathedral as of July 11, 2025".